LW.12651 / LW.12763 Professor Andrew Friedman Professor Elizabeth Jordan Open to 3L students only Maximum of 18 students |

 The clinic is open to 3Ls who will complete all other coursework required for graduation prior to the Spring semester; be in good academic standing and in compliance with law school, New York State and ABA requirements for graduation.
 Prior to applying, students should review the Overall Caps and Non-Classroom Credit Caps in the JD Program Requirements.

-Students must take the New York Bar Exam in February, 2024.
-(In extraordinary circumstances, a student may not be required to take the New York Bar Exam but this requires the permission of Professor Friedman.)
-States other than New York rarely, if ever, allow pre-bar graduation exam taking or early admission; students hoping to take other state bar exams pre-graduation (in addition to the New York Bar Exam) and/or to seek early bar admission are responsible for determining whether the state in question makes allowance for such choice.
+Students must take the New York Bar Exam in February, 2026.
+(In extraordinary circumstances, a student may not be required to take the New York Bar Exam, but this requires the permission of the professor.)
+States other than New York rarely, if ever, allow pre-graduation bar exam-taking or early admission; students hoping to take other state bar exams pre-graduation (in addition to the New York Bar Exam) and/or to seek early bar admission are responsible for determining whether the state in question makes allowance for such choice.

 Application Procedure